ivs-kuleuven/platosim3/README.txt

 INSTALLATION OF PLATOSIM
 ------------------------

+The installation of PlatoSim assumes 2 prerequisites:

+1) gcc v4.7 or more recent, or, clang v3.3 or more recent
+2) cmake v2.8 or more recent (freely downloadable from https://cmake.org/download/)

 PlatoSim relies on a number of dependencies, which are all included in this package for the convenience of the user.
 To build, and install them, you can run the install bash script: